On stochastic stabilization of sampled systems: Preliminaries

 \section{Preliminaries}

-Recall \eqref{eqn:sys}.
-First off, under the It\=o conditions, and assuming constant controls, unique strong solutions exist (as local martingales, also referred to as ``trajectories'' throughout the text) \cite{oksendal2003stochastic}.
-In the following, it is assumed that the strong solutions are adapted to the augmented filtration $\{\mathcal F_t\}$ generated by the Brownian motion $\{B_t\}_t$.
-The generator of the SDE of \eqref{eqn:sys}, for a smooth function $L$, under a Markov policy $\mu$, is defined as follows:
+We start with assuming that the strong solutions (also refereed to as ``trajectories'' throughout) are adapted to the augmented filtration $\{\mathcal F_t\}$ generated by the Brownian motion $\{W_t\}_t$.
+Denote $f^\mu := f(x, \mu(x)), \sigma^\mu := \sigma(x, \mu(x))$ for a Markov policy $\mu$.
+The generator of the SDE of \eqref{eqn:sys}, for a smooth function $L$, is defined as follows:

-where $\nabla L(x)$ is the gradient vector and $\nabla^2 L(x)$ is the Hessian \ie the matrix of second-order derivatives.
+where $\nabla L$ is the gradient vector and $\nabla^2 L$ is the Hessian \ie the matrix of second-order derivatives.
+In the \SH mode, the above stochastic system \eqref{eqn:sys} reads: